Tomcariello/Politi-Kaboom/readme.md

 		Make Bomber's Sprite's movements more robust (framework set, moving too fast) Make it so the Barrel cannot topple over (keep an eye on this) Add splash screen
+		Fixed bug where sometime the bomber does not move at all

 	To do:
 		Make Bomber's Sprite's movements more robust (animate!)